 Chancellorsville Battlefield—Fredericksburg

-An historic Civil War site of Virginia, Chancellorsville Battlefield is part of the Fredericksburg and Spotsylvania National Military Park, created to preserve the land and share the stories of the four Civil War battles fought within the 7,600-acre park.
-In addition to offering a walking tour that tells the story of the Wounding of Stonewall Jackson, the park has about 23 miles of hiking trails within the park open to visitors.
+For more Civil War history, head to Chancellorsville Battlefield.
+The area is part of the Fredericksburg and Spotsylvania National Military Park, created to preserve the land and share the stories of the four Civil War battles fought within its 7,600 acres.
+In addition to offering a walking tour that tells the story of the wounding of Stonewall Jackson, the park has about 23 miles of hiking trails open to visitors.

 Twin Lakes State Park—Green Bay